With every new Pandora collection, we strive to raise the bar for jewellery design and craftsmanship.

 Many hands, lots of love

 Each Pandora piece passes through an average of 25 pairs of hands during the crafting process.
-Each piece you wear has been crafted with love.
+Every piece you wear has been touched with love.

 From idea to finished piece